plume-lib/javac-parse/README.md

 ## Alternatives

+[OpenRewrite](https://github.com/openrewrite/rewrite) internally uses the javac parser, then converts the javac AST to its own AST (which they call an LST) that includes information about formatting and comments.
+However, outputting to Java source code is a proprietary feature only available in their commercial product.

 [JavaParser](https://javaparser.org/) calls itself "The most popular parser for the Java language."
 It is featureful and easy to use.
 The parse tree includes comments (though it has some bugs related to comment